Marisa Arellanes

-Tuc Chau received his Ph.D. in Linguistics and Applied Language Studies from the University of South Florida in 2023.
-His teaching experience spans a diverse array of ESL and Linguistics courses, engaging students from both domestic and international backgrounds.
-While his research is centered on the acquisition and assessment of L2 writing, his interests extend to the realms of L2 pronunciation and computer-assisted language learning.
+Dr. Tuc Chau earned his Ph.D. in Linguistics and Applied Language Studies from the University of South Florida in 2023.
+He has taught a wide range of ESL and Linguistics courses, working with both domestic and international students.
+His research focuses on second language (L2) writing, with additional interests in L2 pronunciation and computer-assisted language learning.

 Anna Krokhmal